Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have posted more than 5.5 goals in 48 of 93 games this season.

-- The Stars have been victorious in 20 of their 27 games when they were favored on the moneyline this season (74.1%).
+- The Stars have gone 20-7 this season when listed as a moneyline favorite.

-- The Kraken have been listed as the underdog 24 times this season, and upset their opponent nine times.
+- The Kraken have been made the underdog 24 times this season, and upset their opponent nine times.

-- Seattle is 7-5 when it is underdogs of +140 or longer on the moneyline.
+- Seattle is 6-4 when it is the underdog by +145 or longer on the moneyline.

 Stars Player Props